 There are laws regulating when you can access your super, but once you meet those rules you can choose to withdraw some or all of your super at any time.

 There is no rule saying you must withdraw your money from AvSuper so you can leave it there as long as you wish, even if you are not working.
 You will still have access to all member benefits and pay the same low fees, but you may be able to withdraw money once you meet eligibility requirements.

 You can choose to take your money as a lump sum or move it into an income stream* – or a bit of both.
 It is important to note that money withdrawn from super (ie taken as cash) generally can’t be put into an income stream later on.

 Starting an income stream is the most popular choice as it gives you a regular income from your super money whilst AvSuper still manages the money for you.
-You can open an AvSuper income stream once you reach your preservation age, even if you are still working.
+You can open an AvSuper income stream once you reach your preservation age, even if you are still working in certain circumstances.